core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 sent by the server to give more guidance to the client, e.g., about the details of the overload situation.

+If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible the client did not recognize the error code and the server MAY respond with a more generic error code (e.g., 5.03).
+Server MAY also limit how often it answers to a client, e.g., to once every estimated RTT (if such estimate is available).
+However, both of these methods add per-client state to the server which may be counterproductive to reducing load.

 # CoAP Client Behavior

 If a client receives the 4.29 Response Code from a CoAP server to a